Supporting Startups

 Week 7 – Women in business

-Learn how to overcome common challenges and consider resources and networks available to you.
+Hear from guest speakers and learn how to overcome common challenges and consider resources and networks available to you.

 Who is the programme for?